-Ben Snitkoff is a former Big Law attorney who decided to take his experience and create a law practice of his own.
+Ben Snitkoff is a former Big Law attorney who created a law practice of his own.

-He started Modern Renaissance Legal to provide the legal assistance that entrepreneurs, artists, and start-ups need, but often cannot afford.
+He started Modern Renaissance Legal, PLLC to provide the legal assistance that entrepreneurs, artists, and start-ups need, but often cannot afford.

 Ben earned his undergraduate degree in Genetics, and has experience litigating cases involving consumer devices such as film and photographic lighting, telephony, computer chips, and software.